Skip to Content

 Soil Preparation

-• Apply mulch for temperature control and moisture retention
+• Apply mulch around plants for temperature control and moisture retention

 Companion Planting